 ABSTRACT

 The "population dynamics of insect pests on okra during the Kharif season" field trial was carried out at the Organic Research Farm Karguaji, Department of Entomology, Institute of Agricultural Sciences, Bundelkhand University, Jhansi (Uttar Pradesh) during the Kharif season (July to October 2022).
-According to the observations the population results are as follows, the white fly, Bemisia tabaci (Genn.), started from the 28th standard meteorological week (the second week of July) with an average of 1.83 white flies per plant and gradually increased, it peaked level was at 25.56 white flies per plant in the 37th standard week (the second week of September).
+According to the observations the population results are as follows, the white fly, Bemisia tabaci (Genn.), started from the 28th standard meteorological week (the second week of July) with an average of 1.83 white flies per plant and gradually increased with a peak of 25.56 white flies per plant in the 37th standard week (the second week of September).
 Jassid, Amrasca biguttula biguttula, began in the third week of July, the 29th standard week, with an average of 1.45 jassids per plant and gradually increased, peaking at 11.09 jassids/plant during the 34th standard week (the third week of August).
-Infestations of the red cotton bug, Dysdercus cingulatus, began in the 33rd standard week (the third week of August) and gradually increased they peaking at 16.53 adults/plant in the 39th standard week (the fourth week of September).
+Infestations of the red cotton bug, Dysdercus cingulatus, began in the 33rd standard week (the third week of August) and gradually increased peaking at 16.53 adults/plant in the 39th standard week (the fourth week of September).
 Earias vitella, a shoot and fruit borer, was first observed in the 34th standard week (the third week of August), with an average of 0.83 larvae per plant.
-And gradually increased, it peaked at 5.92 larvae per plant during the 37th standard week (September second week).
+And gradually increased and peaked at 5.92 larvae per plant during the 37th standard week (September second week).

 Keywords – shoot and fruit borer, Earias vitella, White fly, Bemisia tabaci, okra